 Authors can submit their book to the general review pool and directly to one specific reviewer.
 To select a specific reviewer from our Reviewer Directory, you can visit their profile and choose “Request review”, or enter their name via the submission form.
 Please note that once you’ve submitted your book to Discovery, you can no longer select a reviewer directly.

-You have the chance to receive one quality, long-term review by an approved Discovery reviewer.
+You have the chance to receive one quality, long-form review by an approved Discovery reviewer.

 Don’t worry if you need to make changes to your submission later on.
 You’ll have the option to edit your book details after uploading it to Discovery.
 Simply go to Your Submissions under the “Submit” tab, and click “Edit submission”.
 However, if your review has already been submitted, you can no longer edit your submission details, since your reviewer is basing their assessment on your submitted material.

 We recommend checking your book’s landing page, specifically your book cover and synopsis.
 Your book will be competing for our reviewers’ attention next to hundreds of other titles, so having an eye-catching cover and a captivating blurb is essential.

 Here are some tips to improve your chances of getting a review: